 6. Subsection (c)(3) informs those relying on the statement of the precise character of the organization.
 Knowing that the organization is an unincorporated nonprofit association may cause the person dealing with the organization to act differently.

-7. Subsection (c)(4) permits the statement to identify as the person who can act for the association someone who holds a particular office, such as president.
+7. Subsection (c)(4) permits the statement to identify as the person who can act for the association onesomeone who holds a particular office, such as president.
 This designation relieves the association from the need to make additional filings on each change of officers.
 Under local title standards and practices the transferee and filing or recording office are likely to require a certificate of incumbency if the statement designates the holder of an office.
 8. Subsection (d) is designed to reduce the risk of fraud and to reflect law and practice applicable to other organizations.
 It requires someone other than the person authorized to deal with the real property to execute the statement of authority on behalf of the nonprofit association.
 Whether the formalities of execution must conform to those of a deed or an affidavit is left for each state to determine.
 9. Subsection (g) makes a statement inoperative five years after its most recent recording or filing.
-A new statement of authority can be filed before or after the expiration of the five year limitation.

-10. Subsection (h) is based on Uniform Partnership Act (1997) §303(h).
+This prevents a statement whose recording or filing is unknown by the association's current leadership from being effective.
+Reliance on a filing or recording this old is, in effect, not in good faith A new statement of authority can be filed before or after the expiration of the five year limitation.
+10. Subsection (h) is based on Uniform Partnership Act (1997) Section §303(h).
 Its obvious purpose is to protect good faith purchasers for value without notice who rely on the statement, including those who acquire a security interest in the real property.
 If the required signatures on the statement, deed, or both are forgeries, the effect of them is not governed by Section 7(h).
 Instead, Section 3 applies and would invoke the other law of the State.
 In many states the deed would be a nullity.
 See Boyer, Hovenkamp, and Kurtz, THE LAW OF PROPERTY, An Introductory Survey (West Pub.
 Co.
 4th ed.
 1991).
 Note: This section has no corresponding Principle.
 SECTION 8.
-LIABILITY.

-- 7 (a) The debts, obligations, or other liabilities of an unincorporated nonprofit association, 8 whether arising in contract, tort, or otherwise: - 9 (1) are solely the debts, obligations, or other liabilities of the association; and - (2) do not become the debts, obligations, or other liabilities of a member or manager solely by reason of the member acting as a member or the manager acting as a manager. - (b) A person's status as a member or a manager of an unincorporated nonprofit association does not prevent or restrict law other than this [act] from imposing liability on that person or the association because of the person's conduct.
+LIABILITY. (a) The debts, obligations, or other liabilities of an unincorporated nonprofit association, whether arising in contract, tort, or otherwise: (1) are solely the debts, obligations, or other liabilities of the association; and manager.

-Comment
+manager solely by reason of the member acting as a member or the manager acting as a

+(2) do not become the debts, obligations, or other liabilities of a member or that person or the association because of the person's conduct.

+(b) A person's status as a member or a manager of an unincorporated nonprofit

+2 association does not prevent or restrict law other than this [act] from imposing liability on